reworkhow/LPChoose.jl/tutorials/tutorial.md

 ## Run LPChoose

 Now we are all set to go!
-Let's use the example dataset in LPChoose (smalldata.txt) to demonstrate the function.
+Let's use the example dataset in LPChoose (smalldata.txt) as input to demonstrate the function.
 The input file (has to be .txt) should provide individual IDs and haplotypes formatted as:

         1,1,1,1,4       #ind1, hap1_1, hap1_1, hap2_1, hap2_4
         2,2,1,1,2       #ind2, hap1_2, hap1_1, hap2_1, hap2_2
         3,1,3,2,3       #ind3, hap1_1, hap1_3, hap2_2 hap2_3

-where individual IDs (they are required to be intergeres) are in 1st column, maternal and paternal haplotypes for haplotype block 1 are in column 2-3, maternal and paternal haplotypes for haplotype block 2 are in column 4-5.
+where individual IDs (they are required to be integers) are in 1st column, maternal and paternal haplotypes for haplotype block 1 are in column 2-3, maternal and paternal haplotypes for haplotype block 2 are in column 4-5.

 First set the working directory where LPChoose.jl locates (If you download LPChoose using Terminal, the package name is "LPChoose.jl"; If you download LPChoose from the Github webpage, the name is "LPChoose.jl-master" and the working directory should be "~/LPChoose.jl-master") and use `include` function to load LPChoose functions.